bobby-home/bobby-home/README.md

 This project is build from the ground up for simplicity, for developers and users, and also privacy first.

 ## Status
+This software is currently under development and we are discovering some bugs day to day.
+It is currently deployed in one House to test it in the real world,  gather some data, and improve the overall!

 ### Smart camera
 - [x] Detect human to notify.
   - [x] Send picture to the main system.